1truong9song9hiep8/journey-to-the-west/chapter-13.md

 Praiseworthy was this king of the wild beasts.
 So tiger and man fought, each craving life—
 A little slower, and one forfeits his soul!

-The two of them fought for about an hour, and as the paws of the tiger began to slow and his torso to slacken, he was downed by the Guardian‟s trident stabbing him through the chest.
+The two of them fought for about an hour, and as the paws of the tiger began to slow and his torso to slacken, he was downed by the Guardian's trident stabbing him through the chest.
 A pitiful sight it was!
 The points of the trident pierced the heart, and at once the ground was covered with blood.
 The Guardian then dragged the beast by the ear up the road.
 What a man!
 He hardly panted, nor did his face change color.
-He said to Tripitaka, "We‟re lucky!
-We‟re lucky!
-This mountain cat should be sufficient for a day‟s food for the elder."
+He said to Tripitaka, "We"re lucky!
+We"re lucky!
+This mountain cat should be sufficient for a day"s food for the elder."
 Applauding him unceasingly, Tripitaka said, "The Guardian is truly a mountain god!"
 "What ability do I have," said Boqin, "that I merit such acclaim?
 This is really the good fortune of the father.
-Let‟s go.
-I‟d like to skin him quickly so that I can cook some of his meat to entertain you."
+Let"s go.
+I"d like to skin him quickly so that I can cook some of his meat to entertain you."
-180
-180

 He held the trident in one hand and dragged the tiger with the other, leading the way while Tripitaka followed him with his horse.
-They walked together past the slope and all at once came upon a mountain village, in front of which were Old trees soaring skyward,
+They walked together past the slope and all at once came upon a mountain village, in front of which were
+Old trees soaring skyward,
 Roads filled with wild creepers.
 In countless canyons the wind was cool;
 On many ridges came strange sounds and sights.
-One path‟s wild blooms, their scent clung to one‟s body;
+One path"s wild blooms, their scent clung to one"s body;
 A few poles of bamboo, what enduring green!
 The portal of grass,
 The wattle-fenced yard—